turboladen/ror_class/itinerary/itinerary.md

 !SLIDE
 # [Day 12/12](d12): What next?

-* Deploying your Rails app
-* Hosting your Rails app
 * Ruby Metaprogramming
 * Using JS Frameworks (Ember, Angular, etc)
 * Rails in the Enterprise
+* Where to get plugged in
+* Project reviews & discussion